 For a design strategy course, our graduate cohort partnered with iRobot under a confidentiality agreement.
-Of four teams, ours, consisting of five students, was asked to explore ways to extend the uses of the camera technology used on iRobot's robot vacuum, Roomba, by identifying novel uses for the camera, useful ways to combine the camera with other sensors, and/or new market spaces the camera could help iRobot enter.
-The iRobot team specifically requested we present a 5-to-7-year strategic plan with this technology in mind.
+We were asked to develop a 5-7 year strategy that extended the uses of the camera technology on iRobot's robot vacuum, Roomba, by identifying novel uses for the camera, useful ways to combine the camera with other sensors, and/or new market spaces the camera could help iRobot enter.

 Conducted contextual interviews and observations

 Formally presented insights and design strategy to clients at iRobot HQ

 Understanding our users as fully as possible required us to identify and learn from robot vacuum users as well as users in analogous markets and across the spectrum of Internet of Things (IoT) devices.
 To develop a more rigorous strategy, we gathered qualitative and quantitative data using surveys, assessed current market competition and future market trends, and conducted contextual interviews and observations with a wide variety of current and potential robot vacuum users.
 We found that homeowners and renters of all ages have immense worries about what is happening at their house while they are away from home.
 Beyond break-ins and "Did I leave the stove on?" many worried about how their pets were doing, if the lights were on, or if the house was going to be too cold when they got home.
 We aimed to address these concerns while expanding iRobot's reach into the IoT marketplace.